 Solving Minnesota’s childcare crisis requires regulatory reform

-The Department of Employment and Economic Development (DEED) reported that, on Monday, DEED commissioner Steve Grover and Department of Human Services Commissioner Jodi Harpstead engaged in a roundtable discussion with the staff of Minnesota Children’s Cabinet as well as childcare advocates and providers in order to find helpful strategies to increase high quality, affordable childcare availability.
-But yet again the focus of this discussion was about increasing funding.
+On Monday, the commissioners of the Department of Employment and Economic Development (DEED), Steve Grover, and the Department of Human Services (DHS), Jodi Harpstead, engaged in a roundtable discussion with the Minnesota Children’s Cabinet, as well as childcare advocates and providers, to find helpful strategies to improve access to affordable, high-quality childcare.
+But yet again, the focus of this discussion was on government funding.

 “We are about 80,000 slots short in the state of Minnesota for child care right now, and it is one of the Governor’s and Lt.
 Governor’s big goals for their administration to drastically increase the number of slots we have in Minnesota so kids and their families have more access to child care,” said DEED Commissioner Steve Grove.
 “DEED has made this a big area of focus through our Child Care Economic Development Grant Program and a big part of our ask for this legislative session is more money for that grant program.”